sankalok/sankalok.github.io/_pages/about.md

 <br />

 "For less than a second, our lives will collide; <br/>
-&nbsp; The endless suspended, the door open wide. <br/>
+The endless suspended, the door open wide." <br/>
 &emsp; - _The Book of Longing_, **Leonard Cohen**